Dynacraft BSC: History

 Dynacraft unveiled some of the first chainless bicycles with its Dekra line in 2006 and in 2009 launched its Sonoma Chainless Bicycle Collection.
-The design of the Sonoma's Chainless D-Drive uses a drive shaft to transmit power from the bike pedals to the rear wheel, eliminating the need for a chain entirely.
+The design of Sonoma's Chainless D-Drive uses a drive shaft to transmit power from the bike pedals to the rear wheel, eliminating the need for a chain entirely.
 This advanced system requires minimal maintenance, and is claimed to be cleaner, safer, and longer-lasting than the traditional bicycle chain system.
 The upright ergonomic design also provides increased comfort for adult riders while reducing strain on the lower back.

 In February 2015, Dynacraft introduced a new logo to the company.
 On April 21 that year Dynacraft launched their social media page on YouTube, Facebook, Instagram, Pinterest, and Twitter.

 In late 2016, Dynacraft redesigned their website with Magento.

 During Black Friday 2017, Dynacraft introduced The Home Depot dump truck ride-on.
 The ride-on is only available at The Home Depot online or in store.
 It is similar to the Tonka Dump truck ride-on.